joakimsk/vibration-trigger/README.md

 Latest revision 1.0.0 (first complete prototype).

+## Mounting and physical information
+Top plane is VCC (+5v), bottom plane is GND.

+Mounting is supposed to be with 2x 3mm screw, 1x 2mm screw, 1x 1mm screw (just to test hole sizes).

+Full PCB dimensions should be 43.18mm x 40.64mm.

 ## Component: Trigger
-The high voltage generated when a piezoelectric crystal is exposed to mechanical load, is compared using LM386 operational amplifier (Voltage Comparator configuration), to an adjustable reference voltage up to VCC (+5v).
+The high voltage generated when a piezoelectric crystal is exposed to mechanical load, is compared using LM386 low power amplifier (Voltage Comparator configuration), to an adjustable reference voltage up to VCC (+5v).

 ![Trigger](./renders/comp1.png)